On the ballot: Tucson City Council seats, council pay, minimum wage; Help us do interviews

 Here’s the schedule:

 If approved, Prop.
-410 would increase the council member’s salary from the current $24,000 per year to $36,000 per year; increase the mayor’s salary from the current $42,000 per year to $54,000 per year; increase wages in future years based on the national consumer price index (inflation), mirroring Arizona’s 2016 voter-approved minimum wage statute; implement proposed wage increases in 2023 following the next Tucson City Council elections.
+410 would increase the council members’ salary from the current $24,000 per year to $36,000 per year; increase the mayor’s salary from the current $42,000 per year to $54,000 per year; increase wages in future years based on the national consumer price index (inflation), mirroring Arizona’s 2016 voter-approved minimum-wage statute; and implement proposed wage increases in 2023 after the next Tucson City Council elections.

 Candidates invited: Steve Kozachik (D) and Val Romero (I)